-According to studio estimates Sunday, Daniel Craig and Harrison Ford's sci-fi Western "Cowboys & Aliens" and the animated family adventure "The Smurfs" both opened with $36.2 million.
+Daniel Craig and Harrison Ford's science-fiction Western "Cowboys & Aliens" and the family adventure "The Smurfs" both opened with $36.2 million, according to studio estimates Sunday.

 That leaves Sony's "Smurfs" and Universal's "Cowboys & Aliens" tied for the top spot.
-Actual weekend rankings won't be sorted out until final numbers are counted Monday.
+Figuring out the No. 1 movie will have to wait until final numbers are counted Monday.

 The previous weekend's top movie, "Captain America: The First Avenger," slipped to No. 3 with $24.9 million and raised its domestic total to $116.8 million.

 "Harry Potter and the Deathly Hallows: Part 2" pulled in $21.9 million to become the franchise's top-grossing chapter at $318.5 million domestically.

 That tops the previous high of $317.6 million for the 2001 original, "Harry Potter and the Sorcerer's Stone."
 But factoring in today's higher ticket prices, "Deathly Hallows: Part 2" so far has sold fewer tickets than "Sorcerer's Stone."

 Also this weekend, the "Harry Potter" finale became the first of the franchise's eight movies to top $1 billion at the box office worldwide.